Learn how to build and finish a whitewashed reclaimed wood dining table to add a bit of farmhouse style to your kitchen.

 Once you have a suitable table on hand, follow these steps to add a reclaimed wood table top first.

 As with most wood finishing projects, this one was a case of trial and error.
 I played around with several sample boards before I achieved the final look I was going for.
 Because wood varieties take stain and paint differently, I suggest doing some sample boards of your own.
 Be sure to allow sufficient drying time before making a final decision.
-There can be a huge variation between how things look wet vs. dry.
+There can be a huge variation between how paint looks wet vs. dry.

 Before finishing the salvaged wood table top, make sure you’ve sanded down any rough spots or sharp edges.
 Keep the bumps and undulations intact, as they’re the character you’re looking for.
 Once the whitewash paint finish is applied, it will help smoothen the surface slightly, but it’s important to tackle areas of potential splinters ahead of time.
 I used our detail sander, as well as a sanding sponge (150 grit) to smoothen everything out ahead of time.